lanacvijic-bfh/surgibot-website/README.md

 # surgibot-website
-Repository for SurgiBot training platform for surgical residents to practice informed consent discussions with virtual patients.
+SurgiBot is a training platform that enables surgical residents to safely practice informed consent discussions with virtual patients.

-Hello!